Hugh Waddell (rugby league)

 Waddell died on 1 November 2019, at the age of 60.

 Background

 Hugh Waddell was born on 13 November 1958 in Irvine, Ayrshire in Scotland.
-During his childhood, he moved south with his family to Burton upon Trent, Staffordshire in England.
+During his childhood, he moved south with his family to Rolleston on Dove, a village near Burton upon Trent, Staffordshire in England.
 Waddell initially played football, and had trials with Leicester City before switching to rugby union to play for Burton RFC.

 Rugby league career

 Club career

 In 1980, Waddell had trials with rugby league club Keighley, but was not offered a contract.
 In 1983, while on holiday in Blackpool, he asked for a trial at Blackpool Borough, and subsequently accepted an offer to sign for the club.

 In January 1987, Waddell was signed by Oldham for a fee of £15,000.

 Waddell joined Leeds in September 1988.
 He played in Leeds' 33–12 victory over Castleford in the 1988 Yorkshire Cup Final during the 1988–89 season at Elland Road, Leeds on Sunday 16 October 1988.

 Waddell joined Sheffield Eagles in 1990, and went on to play for Swinton, Wakefield Trinity and Rochdale Hornets.
 In 1994, he joined Carlisle.
 He was briefly appointed as player-coach at the club following the departure of Cameron Bell, but was replaced as coach a few months later by Paul Charlton.
 He played for South Wales RLFC in 1996 before finishing his professional career with Barrow.